Lynbrook High School,

 Research Paper: Effect of employment rate of 501(c)(3) nonprofits in the United States on the GDP between 2015 - 2020

-Mentor: Dhruva Bhat (Oxford PhD in International Development)
+Mentor: Dhruva Bhat (Oxford PhD Student in International Development)

 "The Lumiere Research Program was an enlightening educational experience.
 First I studied broadly about economic concepts and statistics, then focused in on specific areas of my interest involving nonprofit organizations, employment, and GDP.
 My mentor was instrumental in shaping my ability to critically read research papers, analyze data, and take my academic writing to the next level."